-As the largest local authority in Europe, Birmingham Children’s Trust (BCT), previously Birmingham City Council, had a large volume of staffing requirements and a number of key targets to achieve, to ensure care was to be delivered to the correct standards within the region.
-Key deliverables that BCT wanted to address were high vacancy rates, a lack of quality candidates and challenging and diluted relationships.
+As the largest local authority in Europe, the Trust had a large volume of staffing requirements and a number of key targets to achieve to ensure care is delivered to the correct standards within the region.
+Key deliverables that BCT wanted to address were high vacancy rates, lack of quality candidates quality candidates, challenging and diluted relationships.

 Following a tender process, HCL were awarded the Master Vend contract to provide a staffing solution for children’s social work services in September 2015.
 HCL set out to deliver a new and innovative managed service, with an aim to deliver quality agency staff and projected cost savings.

-As a specialist provider of children’s social workers, HCL were fully equipped to support the Trust meeting service transfer deadlines and ensure there were no reductions in service performance.
+As a specialist provider of children’s social workers, HCL were fully equipped to support the council in meeting service transfer deadlines and ensure there were no reductions in service performance.

 Throughout the project with BCT, HCL have understood the importance of balance between fulfilment, quality and cost saving, to ensure a sustainable service is provided and the best care is provided to the children in the region.